How To Install Herringbone Laminate Flooring: Step-By-Step Guide

 Lay Out and Align the First Triangles

 Start at the center line, the one I marked in Step 1.
-I place the first triangle with its long side facing the wall I’m starting from.

 Suggest making sure the tip of this middle triangle lines up right on the centerline.
 This is how I keep the pattern consistent and true across the room.